William Cunliffe Brooks: Life

 Brooks died at Glen Tana (as he preferred to spell the name) at the age of 80.

 Family

 Brooks married Jane Elizabeth Orrell, daughter of Ralph Orrell in 1842.
 They had no sons but two daughters (other children died in infancy).
-Their elder daughter, Amy, married Charles Gordon, 11th Marquis of Huntly.
+Their elder daughter, Amy, married Charles Gordon, 11th Marquess of Huntly.
 Their second daughter, Edith, married Lord Francis Horace Pierrepont Cecil, second son of William Cecil, 3rd Marquess of Exeter.
 They have many descendants in both England and America, including Sir James Cockburn, Lady Ethel Cecil, Diana Lewis and Isabella Overington.

-After the death of his wife, in 1879 Brooks married Jane Davidson (1852-1946), daughter of Lieutenant Colonel David Davidson KCB of Haddington, East Lothian.
+After the death of his wife, in 1879 Brooks married secondly Jane Davidson (1852-1946), daughter of Lieutenant Colonel David Davidson KCB of Haddington, East Lothian.